Live Updates arrow

 • a combination of any or all of these that are relevant in the catchment being assessed.

-You can download the results for the BRAVA for the East Hampshire River Basin Catchment below.
+You can view or download the results for the BRAVA for the East Hampshire River Basin Catchment below.

 Notes

-1. In the BRAVA results table, “not flagged” means no risks were identified in the initial risk based catchment screening using the nationally set criteria.
+1. In the BRAVA results table, “not flagged” means no risks were identified in the initial RBCS using the nationally set criteria.
 Wastewater systems not flagged were screened out and did not progress to the BRAVA stage.
 “Not applicable” means the planning objective was not relevant within the wastewater system.
 For example, where a system has no storm overflows, this will be marked as “Not applicable”.

 2. Please check the DWMP glossary for any unexplained acronyms.